microsoft/TypeScript-wiki/The-Release-Process.md

 The TypeScript team also maintains the official [TypeScript Blog](https://devblogs.microsoft.com/typescript/) where releases are announced.

-The official [@typescript](twitter.com/typescript/) Twitter account also will post release announcements.
+The official [@typescript](twitter.com/typescript/) Twitter account also posts release announcements.

 # What Are the Stages of a Release?